feast-dev/feast/docs/reference/data-sources/push.md

 Push sources allow feature values to be pushed to the online store in real time.
 This allows fresh feature values to be made available to applications.
 Push sources supercede the
 [FeatureStore.write_to_online_store](https://rtd.feast.dev/en/latest/index.html#feast.feature_store.FeatureStore.write_to_online_store).

 Push sources can be used by multiple feature views.
-When data is pushed to a push source, feast propagates the feature values to all the consuming feature views.
+When data is pushed to a push source, Feast propagates the feature values to all the consuming feature views.

+Push sources must have a batch source specified, since that's the source used when retrieving historical features.
+When using a PushSource as a stream source in the definition of a feature view, a batch source doesn't need to be specified in the definition explicitly.

 ## Example
 ### Defining a push source